 What does ASTUTE 2020 do?

-ASTUTE 2020 will collaborate with the High-Value Manufacturing industry in West Wales & the Valleys (WWV) to stimulate transformational & sustainable growth by facilitating and de-risking the development and adoption of advanced technologies, increasing competitiveness and future proofing.
+ASTUTE 2020 will collaborate with the High-Value Manufacturing industry across Wales to stimulate transformational & sustainable growth by facilitating and de-risking the development and adoption of advanced technologies, increasing competitiveness and future proofing.

-Proposals for collaborative RD&I or knowledge transfer projects will be developed by the industrial partner and a dedicated ASTUTE 2020 technical manager and require approval by an industrial-academic committee before a project can proceed.
+Proposals for collaborative RD&I projects will be developed by the industrial partner together with a dedicated ASTUTE 2020 technical manager and will require approval by an industrial-academic committee before a project can proceed.
 Find out more about the process here.

-Companies in WWV.
-Companies outside of WWV can be considered if the economic benefit of the RD&I project is realised in WWV in a bigger partnership.
+Manufacturing companies in Wales across a variety of sectors, including aerospace, automotive, energy generation, oil and gas, medical devices, electronics and food etc. .
+Companies outside of Wales can be considered if the economic benefit of the RD&I project is realised in Wales in a bigger partnership.

 What is the cost of receiving this support?